 For boneless breast, refer to the picture above and see that you cutting each breast into three pieces.
 First the pointy end, about 1/3 of the way up the breast.
 Then cut the other 2/3 of the breast into two thin pieces.

 Sprinkle the chicken with salt and pepper, then spoon over the marinade.
-Get the chicken all coated and let it sit for 30 minutes.
+Get it all coated and let it sit for 30 minutes.

-Heat up the grill, add the chicken, and (about 5 minutes later for cutlets or 12 minutes for thighs) you’ll have juicy grilled chicken.
+Heat up the grill, add the meat, and (about 5 minutes later for cutlets or 12 minutes for thighs) you’ll have juicy grilled chicken.

 If you try my recipe for Grilled Marinated Chicken, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.